NIH-NICHD/Data-Linkage-Governance/MetadataSchema/README.md

     Rule "1" *-- "0..*" Rule : (failure)\n\nduty\nremedy
 ```

 The Open Digital Rights Language (ODRL) is a versatile policy articulation language that offers an adaptable and interoperable data model, vocabulary, and encoding systems for expressing statements about the utilization of content and services.
 The foundational elements for the semantics of the ODRL policies are outlined in the ODRL Information Model, which details the core concepts, entities, and relationships. _Policies_ are made up of _rules_ which are employed to denote permitted (allowed) and prohibited (forbidden) _actions_ on a specific _asset_, as well as the responsibilities that _parties_ (stakeholders) are required to fulfill (i.e., obligations).
 Furthermore, _rules_ can be subject to _constraints_ (e.g., locations of data access) and duties (such as obtaining approvals) that can be imposed on permissions.
 This system of policies, rules, parties, and constraints serves as an ideal basis for governance metadata schema development, and a useful representation of data governance requirements relevant to linkage.
-Further information on ODRL can be found [here](https://www.w3.org/TR/odrl-model/).
+Additional information is available at [World Wide Web Consortium (W3C) ODRL Information Model 2.2](https://www.w3.org/TR/odrl-model/).

 This user guide focuses on the unique aspects of a data governance-specific vocabulary that the project team has used to extend the ODRL Core Vocabulary with new terms to express policies in the data governance space ([Data Governance Profile](#DataGovernanceProfile)).
 This schema reflects ODRL structure with selected additions for data governance concepts, derived from auxiliary standards, denoted in a data governance profile.
 The data governance profile incorporates some concepts from the Data Privacy Vocabulary ([DPV] - https://w3c.github.io/dpv/dpv/), the Dublin Core terms ([DC] - https://www.dublincore.org/specifications/dublin-core/dcmi-terms/), as well as Simple Knowledge Organization System ([SKOS] - https://www.w3.org/TR/skos-reference/).

-##  4. <a name='SchemaDiagram'></a>Schema Diagram
+##  4. <a name='MetadataSchemaDiagram'></a>Metadata Schema Diagram
 The schema Unified Modeling Language (UML) diagram provides a visual representation of the schema's structure and relationships.

 ```mermaid